psimonazzi/dotfiles/README.md

 Done in the spirit of http://dotfiles.github.com.
 General setup and installation inspired by [@mathiasbynens](https://github.com/mathiasbynens/dotfiles).

 Emacs customizations taken from countless places: most are mentioned in the source.
+I don't know Lisp, so don't ask.